 The Russian Far East

-We can offer you a number of very unique expedition cruises, all exploring a different part of the Russian Far East.
+We can offer you a number of very unique expedition cruises to the Russian Far East, all exploring a different part of this remote region.

-For those who have not been, the Russian Far East seems impossibly forbidding and it’s often mistaken for Siberia (just west).
-The truth is it-s bigger, more remote and, in winter, even colder.JB.
-Phllips
+"For those who have not been there, the Russian Far East seems impossibly forbidding and it’s often mistaken for Siberia (just west).
+The truth is it's bigger, more remote and, in winter, even colder."- J.B.
+Phillips

-On this expedition we go in search of those people, plants, animals and birds that make Russia's portion of the Pacific Ring of Fire so special
+On this expedition we go in search of those people, plants, animals and birds that make Russia's portion of the Pacific Ring of Fire so special.

-We will explore the vast expansive tundra with its wild flowers and dwarf tree species and we will watch for brown bears, reindeer, Arctic Foxes, ground squirrels and if we are lucky we may also see a Wolverine.
-At sea we will look out for whales and walrus and search for Polar Bears
+We will explore the vast expansive tundra with its wild flowers and dwarf tree species and we will watch for Brown bears, Reindeer, Arctic foxes, Ground squirrels and if we are lucky we may also see a Wolverine.
+At sea we will look out for whales and walrus and search for Polar bears.